 Why an Apprenticeship?

 Apprenticeships are designed to offer a structured programme that takes you through the skills you need to become a certified tradesperson.
-Although the majority of your training will take place at work you will also attend a local college, one day a week, to undertake a combination of theoretical and practical learning.
-On successful completion of your apprenticeship you will gain certification relevant to your chosen trade.
+The majority of your training will take place at work and you are also required to attend college, one day a week, to undertake a combination of theoretical and practical learning.

-- The practical, work skill, aspects of the apprenticeship which is assessed at work.
+- The practical, work skill, aspects of the apprenticeship which is assessed at work throughout your qualification.

 - Diploma Certificate: The theory and practical side of your apprenticeship via study at college.